${desc_content} ${desc_content} Belize 2026: After Dark Zone Guide | Region Alert

 Languages MonitoredEnglish, Spanish, Kriol

 Belize is generally safe for tourists visiting the cayes, inland ruins, and resort areas.
-However, Belize City — particularly the south side — has serious gang violence driven by drug transit trafficking.
+However, Belize City, particularly the south side, has serious gang violence driven by drug transit trafficking.
 The country's small size means you can move between safe tourist areas and high-risk urban zones within minutes.
 Hurricane season (June-November) and Guatemalan border tensions are additional factors.
+The US State Department and UK FCDO maintain current travel advisories for Belize.

 Belize is safe for tourists in resort and island areas, but Belize City's south side carries serious gang-related violence risk.